prdass/PD_Lab_book/Protocols/SRB_Cytotoxicity_assay.md

 ------------------------------------------------------------------
 ## Overview

 In order to measure the cytotoxic activity of a compound (or several compunds) the H3122 cells are seeded in 96-well plates at a known density and allowed to adhere.
-They will then be treated with different concentrations of the compound of interest.
-After 72 hours of incubation with the compound, cells are fixed and stained with SRB to dye to protein content of each well.
+They are then  treated with a gradient of concentrations of the compound of interest.
+After drug treatment period, the cells are fixed and stained with SRB to dye to protein content.
 The dye is solubilised and the absorbance of each well is read to measure the effects of the treatment.

 ------------------------------------------------------------------
 ## Materials